maybebyte/anthesis/freebsd-entertainment-center.md

 1. [Download an installation image for amd64](https://www.freebsd.org/where/).
-1. Verify the image's checksum and GPG (GNU Privacy Guard) signature.
+1. Verify the image's checksum and GNU Privacy Guard (GPG) signature.
    Without this verification, you can't confirm the installation image's authenticity or detect tampering.
-1. Flash the image to a USB drive.
+1. Flash the image to a Universal Serial Bus (USB) drive.
 1. Boot from the USB drive and complete the installation procedure.

 ## After installation